 Any business or residence with an alarm must have a permit with the Monterey Park Police Department.
-Please call 626-307-1215 for additional information.
-All alarm permits have a one-time enrollment fee of $38 with a failure to notify penalty of $32.
+Please call the Community Engagement Bureau at 626-307-1215 for additional information.
+All alarm permits have a one-time enrollment fee of $53 with a failure to notify penalty of $32.

 False Alarm Billing

-False alarm billing is sent out quarterly.
 Businesses and residences receive one free false alarm each calendar year.
 Additional false alarms are billed on a graduated scale.
 The first alarm is considered free and each incident that follows will be billed.
-Each quarter is a separate bill for a specific time frame.
 An example of this is both business and residential billing:

 - 1st alarm: Free

 The ride-along program is an excellent way for police applicants, city residents, and administration of justice students to gain insight about law enforcement and the City of Monterey Park.
 Applicants must be residents of Monterey Park, Monterey Park Police Department applicant, or a student 16 years of age or older.
 Only one ride along is allowed per year.
 Applicants must fill out an application (PDF) and go through a background check.
 A ride along must be scheduled one week in advance.
 A ride- along normally lasts four (4) hours.
 Please call 626-307-1200 for information.